apelade/sto/README.md

 - Express web server
 - Mongoose object modeler
 - Jade view templates
+- Twitter Boostrap layout
 - Mocha and Should, some kind of load tester
 - Trying a shared mongod, Dharma 2.3 Experimental from http://mongohq.com, 512 MB
+- Using JQuery for ajax and binding event listeners in catalog component